muhibzeon/news-service-backend/README.md

 - Preferably run the application in IntelliJ IDE to avoid any sort of version issues.

 At this point there will be a database error.
 In order to switch to `src/main/resources/application.properties`, change to your own you database username and password if applicable.
+- Create a schema called `magazine` in the database.

-Now spring boot will automatically create all the necessary tables after you manually create a schema called `magazine` on the database.
+Now spring boot will automatically create all the necessary tables after you manually create a schema called `magazine`.

-- Re-run the application and it will run without any error(s).
+- Re-run the application and it will run without any error(s) anymore.

 **MySQL Database Modification**
 <br><hr>